Alberta Provincial Payroll Information

 Voting Leave

-Time with Employer N/A
+Time with Employer No minimum employment period.

 Length of Leave Three consecutive hours for both Provincial and Federal elections.